wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 All the HTTP-related services created in Choreo have a variable called `request` (of type `http:Request`) which developers can use to query information related to the HTTP request.
 Following is a list of such use cases.

 ### Read a header value in the request
 A typical HTTP request contains many headers.
 These include standard and custom headers.
 You can use the `request` variable's `getHeader` method to read a specific header value in any expression-enabled input field.
+Note that the `getHeader` method's return type is `string|error`.

 ###### Examples: